 The Wellness Program is a great benefit for employees that we began promoting several years ago.
 Employees are encouraged to make healthy choices which have a positive effect on their individual health as well as the overall stability of our health plan.
 In conjunction with our health plan, we have continued to promote our employee wellness clinic and pharmacy program as affordable options.
+The budget includes the addition of a Physician Extender II (50%) and a Public Health Nurse II (50%) to our wellness clinic.
+Both of these positions are funded by our Wellness Program.

-Due to the poor economy and the failure to reach targeted investment earnings, the North Carolina Local Government Employees' Retirement System Board of Trustees approved an increase in the employer contribution rate to 6.35% of payroll, which is a 1.55 percentage point increase above the current rate of 4.8%.
-This new rate will be effective July 1, 2010.
+Due to the current economic conditions and the failure to reach targeted investment earnings, the North Carolina Local Government Employees' Retirement System Board of Trustees approved an increase in the employer contribution rate to 7.00% of payroll, which is a 0.50 percentage point increase.
+The new rate will be effective July 1, 2011.
+This is the second increase in the past two years.